Emtenan-A/Web-Task-2-Mapping/README.md

 # Web-Task-2-Mapping

-## The Second task for the Web department is to control the movement for the robot
+## The Second task for the Web department is to control the movement for the Robot

 The HTML code is a web page that displays a remote control interface for a robot.
 It includes five directional buttons for controlling the movement of the robot - Forward, Left, Stop, Right, and Backward.
 When a user clicks on any of these buttons, it calls the `move()` function to draw a line segment on a canvas element to show the path of the robot's movement.
 Additionally, the code includes JavaScript that sends the direction of the button clicked to a PHP script using an XMLHttpRequest.